onderjan/machine-check-book/src/systems/machine-check-avr.md

 >
 > &#x1F4A1;&#xFE0F; Generally, the major problem with verification of complex systems such as machine-code systems is that **machine-check** may not choose the refinements correctly and the time or memory needed for verification will be unacceptable.
 This will depend on the program and the cleverness of **machine-check** when using the chosen strategy, and can be investigated [using the GUI](../machine-check/ch5_gui.md).
 >
 > &#x1F6E0;&#xFE0F; Currently, the ease of use of **machine-check-avr** leaves something to be desired: for example, if we want to verify a property depending on some line in the program source code, we have to obtain the mapping of the source-code line to the the value of the Program Counter (`PC`) ourselves.
-In the future, **machine-check-avr** could be extended to obtain this information automatically from a file with debug information.
+In the future, **machine-check-avr** could be extended to obtain this information automatically from a file with debug information from ELF files, as is currently possible for the [RISC-V system](./machine-check-riscv.md).
 >